h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 ![exp2-launch-experiment](assets/exp2-launch-experiment.png)

 When fine-tuning is enable, Driverless AI provides a list of possible image augmentations to apply while fine-tuning the **ImageNet pre-trained models** used for the **Image Transformer**.
-By default, **HorizontalFlip** is enabled, and for purposes of this tutorial, it was not changed..
+By default, **HorizontalFlip** is enabled, and for purposes of this tutorial, it was not changed.
 This default setting can be found and change in the **IMAGE** tab inside the **EXPERT SETTINGS**.
 Please refer to the Driverless AI documentation right [here](https://docs.h2o.ai/driverless-ai/latest-stable/docs/userguide/expert_settings/image_settings.html#list-of-augmentations-for-fine-tuning-used-for-the-image-transformer) for a full list of all other augmentations.

 ![list-of-augmentations-for-fine-tuning-used-for-image-transformer](assets/list-of-augmentations-for-fine-tuning-used-for-image-transformer.png)